pkp/pkp-docs/designing-your-journal/en/inclusive-and-accessible-theming.md

 ## Document accessibility

 Non-HTML content, such as documents you upload, should be accessible as well.
 When creating journal documentation, such as author guidelines, style guides, etc., consider presenting them as static HTML pages rather than uploading PDFs to the website.
 If using PDFs, ensure that they are appropriately tagged to be screen-reader friendly.
+PKP's guide [Creating Accessible Content: A Guide for Journal Editors and Authors](https://docs.pkp.sfu.ca/accessible-content/) contains further details and resources.

 ## Checking your website for accessibility